lordbnn/job_alerts_pipeline/README.md

 ## Usage

-1. Install the required Python packages using `pip install -r requirements.txt`.
+1. Start up Airflow as configured in the docker-compose file using `docker-compose up -d`.

 2. Set up a PostgreSQL database with credentials and ensure the connection URL is correctly provided in the script.